krlaframboise/SmartThings/DeviceTypes/AeonLabsMultifunctionDoorbell/README.md

 * setLevel
     - Sets the device volume to specified number (1-10)

+* poll
+	- Sends a command to the device and waits up to 15 seconds for a response.
+If it receives a response, it sets the presence attribute to "present", otherwise it sets it to "not present".
+The presence attribute is from the Beacon capability, NOT the Presence Sensor.

+* refresh
+	- Clears current status.
+	- Refreshes Online/Offline Tile by polling.

 -------------------------------------------------------

 **PREFERENCES**  (*** located on the Edit Device screen ***)